Is your website using an SSL certificate, change are coming to Google that will require you to have one or loose!!12/05/2017

 ALSO READ: Push Notification Basics Every Business Needs to Know

-You’d rather be invited into someone’s house than forced.
+You’d instead be invited into someone’s house than forced.
 Now apply that to push notifications.
 Condense and frame the title; for example: “We’re giving away 15 free pizzas!
 Click to learn more,” instead of “CLICK HERE for a chance to enter our free pizza contest giveaway!”
-Remember, it’s a message from you to the consumer and you have a limited amount of characters to work with, so make the most of them.
+Remember, it’s a message from you to the consumer, and you have a limited amount of characters to work with, so make the most of them.
 Be human; avoid robotic language and play to the consumer’s interests and benefits, not just your own.
 What benefit do push notifications offer?
 Push notifications can serve as a great customer retention tool, but they need to be read!
 So what would make you click if you were on the receiving end?

 1. First, enter your push notification message at your Bizness Apps dashboard online.
 This is just a simple piece of text that will let users know you’ve got something to share.

-Now the fun really begins…
+Now the fun begins.

 4. Lastly, type in your offer text, and then set a date and time for sending.
 Now, you’re all set.
 Your offer is looking good and ready to help you drive some business!